Oral Roberts University: Resignation of Richard Roberts

 The plaintiffs filed an amended lawsuit adding the university's Board of Regents (Oral and Richard Roberts, along with George Pearsons, Kenneth Copeland, Creflo Dollar, Michael A. Hammer, John Hagee, Marilyn Hickey, Jerry Savelle and Charles Watson) to the suit and alleged that Roberts fired the university's financial comptroller and "voluminous materials and documents were shredded and destroyed, constituting spoliation of evidence."
 The filing also alleged Lindsay Roberts had spent nights in the ORU guest house with a 16-year-old male who also was allowed to live in the Roberts family residence on campus.

-On October 17, 2007, Richard Roberts announced a "temporary leave of absence" as president of the university, citing the "toll" the lawsuit and attendant allegations had taken on him and his family.
-Billy Joe Daugherty became Executive Regent of the Board of Regents and Interim President.
-Chairman of the Board George Pearsons noted the temporary resignation was not an admission of guilt.
+On October 17, 2007, Billy Joe Daugherty began to serve as Interim President.
+This was following Roberts asking to be granted a leave of absence, with the Chairman George Pearsons clarifying Roberts decision was not an admission of guilt.

 In November 2007, the tenured faculty of Oral Roberts University approved by a simple majority a non-binding vote of no confidence in Richard Roberts.
 Roberts tendered his letter of resignation to the board of regents on November 23.
 Pearsons said the university planned to separate its finances and leadership from the Oral Roberts Evangelistic Association, to the apparent relief of many students and faculty members.
 On January 10, 2008, ORU settled with plaintiff John Swails, who was reinstated to his previous teaching position.
 The school also announced a formal search committee for a new president, to be headed by board of regents member and Tulsa resident Glenda Payas.